Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Experimental Results

 \paragraph{2D Prinz Potential} Inspired by previous work \citep{Mardt18, Wu18} we design a 2D process consisting of a fast $\rx^{f}_t$ and slow $\rx^{s}_t$ components obtained from 2 independent simulations on the 1D Prinz potential \citep{Prinz2011}.
 This potential energy function consists of four interconnected low-energy regions, which serve as the discrete targets $\ry_t^f$ and $\ry_t^s$.
 The two components are mixed through a linear projection and a $tanh$ non-linearity to produce a 2D process consisting of a total of 4 (fast) $\times$ 4 (slow) modes, visualized in Figure~\ref{fig:prinz_data}.
 We generated separate training, validation, and test trajectories of 100K steps each.
-The encoders $p_\theta(\rvz_t|\rvx_t)$ consist of simple MLPs and $\rvz_t$ is chosen to be also 2D.
-As shown in the autoinformation plot in Figure~\ref{fig:prinz_data} (on the right), at the train lag time ($\tau=64$, vertical dashed line), the fast components are temporally independent, and all the relevant information is given by the slow process: $AI(\rvx_t;64)\approx AI(\rx^{s}_t;64)>AI(\rx^{f}_t;64)\approx0$.
-Therefore, information regarding $\ry^{f}_t$ can be considered as superfluous (equation \ref{eq:superfluous_decomposition}), and can be discarded to simplify the modeling problem.
+The encoders $p_\theta(\rvz_t|\rvx_t)$ consist of simple MLPs and $\rvz_t$ is fixed to be 2D.
+As shown in the autoinformation plot in Figure~\ref{fig:prinz_data} (on the right), at the choesen train lag time ($\tau=64$, vertical dashed line), the fast components are temporally independent, and all the relevant information is given by the slow process: $AI(\rvx_t;64)\approx AI(\rx^{s}_t;64)>AI(\rx^{f}_t;64)\approx0$.
+Therefore, information regarding $\rx^{f}_t$ can be considered superfluous (equation \ref{eq:superfluous_decomposition}), and should be discarded.

 Figure~\ref{fig:prinz_representations} visualizes the representations obtained with several models colored by the slow (left column) and fast (right column) mode index $\ry_t^s$ and $\ry_t^f$.
-We can visually observe that our proposed T-IB model is the only one that preserves information regarding the slow process while removing all information regarding the irrelevant faster component.
-This is quantitatively supported by the measurements of mutual information reported in Table~\ref{tab:prinz_results}, which also reports the values of marginal and transition $JS$ divergence for the unfolded slow targets.
-We observe that the latent simulations unfolded from the T-IB representations are statistically more accurate, improving even upon trajectories unfolded by modeling the transition distribution directly in the original space $\rvx_t$.
-We believe this improvement is due to the substantial simplification operated by the encoder trained with the T-IB objective.
+We can visually observe that our proposed T-IB model preserves information regarding the slow process while removing all information regarding the irrelevant faster component.
+This is quantitatively supported by the measurements of mutual information reported in Table~\ref{tab:prinz_results}, which also reports the values of marginal and transition $JS$ divergence for the unfolded slow targets trajectories $\sequence{\tilde{y}_t^s}_{t=s}^T$.
+We observe that the latent simulations unfolded from the T-IB representations are statistically more accurate, improving even upon trajectories unfolded by fitting the transition distribution directly in the original space $\rvx_t$.
+We believe this improvement is due to the substantial simplification caused by the T-IB regularization.